gaganmarvel/Facial-Reconstruction-of-Masked-Face-using-GAN/README.md

 ## NOTE:
 We recommend you to use system with higher processor, higher RAM and a better GPU for smooth training and processing. or
-Use 'Google Colab Pro' to avoid "ResourceExhaustedError" error during the training process due to insufficient RAM.
+Use `Google Colab Pro` to avoid "ResourceExhaustedError" error during the training process due to insufficient RAM.